aircloud/hexo-theme-aircloud/readme-en.md

 * Global search support and auto-highlight search content.
-* Comment for each blog, currently [gitment](https://imsun.net/posts/gitment-introduction/)is used, more options are considered.
+* Comment for each blog, currently [gitment](https://imsun.net/posts/gitment-introduction/) is used, more options are considered.
 * Visit statistics(overall UV,PV, single page PV)
 * Language switching ability, currently supports Chinese and English